MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

  > [!NOTE]
  >
- > - For more information about canvas apps, see [What are canvas apps in PowerApps?](/powerapps/maker/canvas-apps/getting-started).
+ > - For more information about canvas apps, see [What are canvas apps in Power Apps?](/powerapps/maker/canvas-apps/getting-started).

 ## Prerequisites